DOMjudge/domjudge/doc/manual/install-domserver.rst

 For the web interface, you need to have a web server (e.g. nginx or Apache) installed on the DOMserver and made sure that PHP correctly works with it.
 Refer to the documentation of your web server and PHP for details.
-In the examples below, replace ``7.3`` with the PHP version you're installing.
+In the examples below, replace |phpversion| with the PHP version you're installing.

 To configure the Apache web server for DOMjudge, use the Apache